rbe051/pebiGridding/README.txt

 and wells.
 The functions creates a semi-structured grid, by inserting voronoi seeds around wells and fractures.

-- createFaultGridPoints creates points equiv distant on each side of the faults.
+- createFaultGridPoints creates points equiv-distant on each side of the given faults.

-- createWellGridPoints places points along well-lines.
+- createWellGridPoints places points along given well-lines.

 - examples is a script that contain examples for how one can use the functions in Voronoi-2D.